 SEMESTER I (PINCH POT, MASK, COIL POT, & LIDDED SLAB)

-#2 THE MASK A slab built project approximately 3/8” thick.
-The mask should be expressive.
-Students will incorporate additions and or subtractions into their designs.
-Variety and patterns will add value to create works.
-The mask needs to have 3 holes to mount on wall.
+#2 THE MASK A slab built project approximately 3/8” thick and needs to have three holes to securely mount on wall.
 Form & shape should be emphasized.
 Due 10/4&5

 #3 COIL POT Build a Coil pot using the coil method.
 Pots may be functional of nonfunctional.
 An example may be a vase or pitcher.
 Pots should have a distinct foot and rim.
 Coils should be even and of a consistent diameter.
-Blending out every 3 coils, inside and out will add strength to the pot.
-However, students may wish to create an emphasis on design by NOT blending out the coils.
-Due 10/10&11
+Due 11/1&2

 #8 AMPHORA POT Projects should be representative of classic researched shapes.
-Most projects will be coil built, however any method of construction may be used including the pottery wheel.
-Coils should be compressed and smoothed inside and outside adding strength to vessel.
-Proportion and balance are emphasized with two uniform handles.
+Proportion and balance will be emphasized with two uniform handles.
 Projects will be glazed with slip ONLY.
 Students will write their story around the belly of the pot.
 Their story represents their life, past, present or future goals.
 The story should be written in a language other than English, preferable one that represents the students own heritage or ethnicity.
-Final Due 5/4&5
+Final Due 5/2&3

 Art Grading Rubric Handbuilding Teacher Name: Greg Smith CATEGORY 9-10 Excellent (90 - 100) 8 Good (80 - 89) 7 Moderate (70 - 79) 6 or less Poor (60 - 69)or less Concept Preparation & Sketch Carefully planned project with several sketches.
 Excellent details, precision and pride is clearly demonstrated.
 Well Planned sketch with good details.
 Sketched forms are proportionate and balanced.
 Sketch has some flaws and some effort was demonstrated.
 Sketched forms are unbalanced and not proportionate.
 Either no sketch was created or with little effort.
 Forms are sloppy and messy with no attention to detail.
 Design & Form Artist has strong control of clay, created shape & form are well balanced.
 Weight is light to the feel.
 Project shows a basic form & some design elements.
 Created project has very little movement shown in form and very little design.
 Object was created with minimal thought about design and form is flat and shows no movement.
 Originality and Theme Truly one of a kind project.
 Theme is clearly visible and easily understood.
 Some degree of uniqueness and some theme visible.
 Little individuality or uniqueness demonstrated.
 Little to no theme visible.
 No originality demonstrated, a copy, or no theme.
 Surface Texture & Glazing Surface texture is applied in well thought out areas and works well with the glaze application.
 Glaze is evenly coated with colors that agree with each other.
 Either warm or cool colors.
 Surface texture is visible and applied in an organized manner .
 Texture is debris-free.
 Glaze application is evenly coated with either warm or cool colors.
 Random unrelated application of texture that does not work well with design.
 Texture was applied with a needle tool.
 Glaze is uneven or thinly applied.
 Clay body is visible under glaze.
 No texture, project is bare, or looks unfinished.
 Glaze coats are irregular and colors do not coordinate with each other.
 The clay body is visible under glazed areas is multiple areas.
 Completeness and Following Parameters Project met all requirements.
 Student worked diligently, mentored others.
 Constructed with careful attention to detail, great pride is evident in work.
 Project met most requirements.
 Student worked diligently, assisted with set-up and clean-up.
 Constructed with some attention to detail and some precision of work.
 Project met some requirements.
 Student did bare minimum, did little to help others or cleaning up.
 Project was not completed on time.
 Construction looks sloppy or messy and unfinished.
 Project did not meet most requirements or techniques to be used.
 Project was late and construction was poor quality.
 Pieces fell apart, score marks are visible.
 Very unfinished.